caffeine-suite/caffeine-script/README.md

 ...

 # CaffeineScript
-with
+include
   require "art-foundation"
   require "art-atomic"
   require "art-react"
 ...

+# CaffeineScript
+# string literal args for include become 'require' statements
+include
+  "art-foundation"
+  "art-atomic"
+  "art-react"
+...

 # CaffeineScript - Alt
 # ArtSuite packages all of ArtFoundation, ArtAtomic, ArtReact and others into one object
-with require "art-suite"
+include "art-suite"
 ...
 ```

 #### JavaScript's `with`

-My concept of `with` is similar to JavaScript's built in `with`.
+My concept of `include` is similar to JavaScript's built in `with`.
 I know `with` is maligned, but I think it can be rehabilitated with slightly different semantics:

 * [Some arguments against `with`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/with)
-* CaffeineScript's `with` will be implemented as a load-time cost, not a runtime cost.
+* CaffeineScript's `include` will be implemented as a load-time cost, not a runtime cost.
 Essentially, there should be little or no practical performance hit.
-* Since you can always view the generated javascript, CaffeineScript's `with` should be easier to understand.
+* Since you can always view the generated javascript, CaffeineScript's `include` should be easier to understand.
-* `with` best practices
+* `include` best practices
-  * `with` should only be used at load time
+  * `include` should only be used at load time
-  * `with` should only be used with plain objects
+  * `include` should only be used with plain objects
-  * Most the bad examples in the link above are, IMO, just bad uses of `with`.
+  * Most the bad examples in the link above are, IMO, just bad uses of `include`.
 As with all powerful tools, including most programming constructs, you can shoot yourself in your foot if you use it incorrectly.
 * Not-future-proof is the most interesting example in the link above.
-  * If use the best-practices from the previous bullet and only use `with` at the top-most level of each file to pull in values from libraries, you could still be susceptible to breakage due to language or library changes.
+  * If use the best-practices from the previous bullet and only use `include` at the top-most level of each file to pull in values from libraries, you could still be susceptible to breakage due to language or library changes.
   * However, good code should never access globals - the values set on window/self/global - except for those defined by the EcmaScript standard.
-  * Such code, using `with`, is only susceptible to breakage if the EcmaScript standard or a library *removes* a property or completely redefines it.
+  * Such code, using `include`, is only susceptible to breakage if the EcmaScript standard or a library *removes* a property or completely redefines it.
-  * In either case, code without `with` would be just as susceptible.
+  * In either case, code without `include` would be just as susceptible.

 ### Blocks instead of Brackets